StefansAI/MicroCodeGenerator/README.md

   <img src="docs/assets/images/one_instruction.png" />
 </div>
 <br>
 The last area shows one instruction for all 3 higher bits (8 special conditions).
 This example shows the BVC instruction.
-The top rows here show the microcodes, when the branch condition is not met and the execution will continue just after the branch.
+The top rows here show the micro codes, when the branch condition is not met and the execution will continue just after the branch.
 The hardware sets the "SPEC_COND" bit when the overflow flag is cleared with the /OE_PC_L_BR signal in phase T1_1 and the lower rows will be executed with 1 phase latency to execute the branch from T2_1 on.
 <br>
 <br>
 <div style="text-align: center;">
   <img src="docs/assets/images/ADC_BCD.png" />
 </div>
 <br>
 This last example shows all lower rows the ADC # instruction to be executed when the BCD flag is set resulting in setting "SPEC_COND".
-In this case additional microcodes will have to be executed to check and perform half and full byte correction by adding 0x06 and/or 0x60 to keep the result in the BCD range.<br>
+In this case additional micro codes will have to be executed to check and perform half and full byte correction by adding 0x06 and/or 0x60 to keep the result in the BCD range.<br>
 ADC and SBC in BCD mode are the only instructions to not meet the original 6502 cycles to save some chips in hardware.
-But as far as I could find, these conditions are seldomly used.
+But as far as I could find, these conditions are seldomly used.<br>